plone/training/mastering-plone/behaviors_1.rst

     So, let us write our own small behavior.

-    In the future, we want some talks, news items or other content be represented on the frontpage similar to what we did with the "hot news" field early on.
+    We want some talks, news items or other content to be represented on the frontpage similar to what we did with the "hot news" field early on.

     So for now, our behavior just adds a new field to store this information.